Chart Color Schemes

 Infrastructure

-No factors affect a region's performance more than changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Notable projects include Main South Road Duplication Stage 1 - Aldinga Project, Victor Harbor Road Duplication, Sunset Residential Development, and Majors Road Interchange.
-The following list outlines those most relevant.
+No factors influence a region's performance more than changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that may impact this area.
+Notable projects include Main South Road Duplication Stage 1 - Aldinga Project, Victor Harbor Road Duplication, Sunset Residential Development, Majors Road Interchange.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.